 The best part of W2M is that they have kept the same regular band who play a selection of classic rock and roll music from the 60s, 70s and sometimes 80s and 90s covers.
 This bar may be new, but it has that familiar distinctive, smoky, old-school Hanoi feel.
 The live music is on all week with a variety of types performed by many artists despite genders, skin colors, ages and vibes such as jazz, rock ‘n roll, acoustic and so on.
 Performances are usually live from 9:00 PM and special music nights with the contribution of foreign artists are often on every Friday night.
 I think this is one of the Best bars in Hanoi.

-Something worth keeping in mind is smoking indoors is allowed here but the staff speaks English if there’s an issue.
+Something worth keeping in mind is smoking indoors is allowed here and the staff speaks English if there’s an issue.
 Regularly visited by ex-pats and locals.
-It is such a fun spot.
+It is such a fun spot and the reason why it’s one of the best bars in Hanoi.

 Address: Ngõ 12 Đặng Thai Mai, Quảng An, Tây Hồ, Hà Nội, Vietnam